nicksmall/Projects/README.md

 # Projects
-Thank you for taking the opportunity to view my GitHub Portfolio.
+Thank you for taking the time to view my GitHub Portfolio.